Researchers

 Elaine Cristina da Luz dos Santos

-Nurse, Master and doctoral student in Collective Health (ISC/UFBA), with specialisation in Gerontology and training in Psychosomatics (EBMSP/IJB).
-She has worked at SMURB/UFBA since 2004, focusing on biopsychosocial care and mental health care for university students, civil servants and their dependents.
+Nurse, Master and doctoral student in Collective Health, with specialisation in Gerontology and training in Psychosomatics.
+She works at SMURB/UFBA, focusing on biopsychosocial care and mental health care for university students, civil servants and their dependents.
 She is the creator of the Monitoring Programme for students on leave due to mental health issues.
-She is a member of the ORÍ Group and works with integrative practices and spirituality in care.

 Joice Lanne Pereira da Silva